isabelcabezasm/designpatterns/observer/README.md

 Gordon will not only keep Batman busy, but will also try to gather some information that might be useful for his friends: Batman's current location and hunger level and *pushes* these `Info` to its observers.

-Suddendly Catwoman shows up at the police station and tells Gordon that she also want to be part of the celebration.
-She will take care of the drinks, so she needs be notified by Gordon like all the others.
-In the meantime, Robin found a wanted criminal and needs to catch him, so he cannot handle all the notification from Gordon: he removes himself from the list of the observers for a while.
+Suddendly Catwoman shows up at the police station and tells Gordon that she also wants to be part of the celebration.
+She will take care of the drinks, so she needs to be notified by Gordon like all the others.
+In the meantime, Robin found a wanted criminal and needs to catch him, so he cannot handle all the notifications from Gordon: he removes himself from the list of the observers for a while.

 ![ObserverSample2](./img/observerSample2.PNG)